ateeq-khaliq/Bulk_RNAseq_Pipeline/04_Salmon_RNASeq/README.md

 ## 🚀 Usage

-1. **Prepare your BAM files**: Organize your BAM files in directories corresponding to each sample.
+1. **Prepare your BAM files**: Organize your BAM files in directories corresponding to each sample under the base directory (e.g., `/N/project/cytassist/masood_colon_300`).
+The script will automatically detect and process all BAM files in subdirectories that match the pattern `*/RS.v2-RNA-*`.

 2. **Run the pipeline**: Submit the job to your cluster using the `sbatch` command:

     ```bash